How To Make Healthy Homemade Peanut Butter

-Below you can see the HUGE color difference between a homemade peanut butter made with roasted peanuts with no skin (left) and roasted peanuts with skin on (right).
+Below you can see the huge color difference between homemade peanut butter made with roasted peanuts with no skin (left) and roasted peanuts with their skin on (right).

 Next, make sure you have the right equipment to turn your nuts into nut butter.
 There are two options.